 - BBQ grills near Aloha Grill.
 This is one of the cheapest places to eat in Siquijor.
 A series of unnamed BBQ grills with the food laid out so you can pick what you want to eat.

-There are several beach resorts in Siquijor and it’s relatively cheap especially if you’re traveling with someone.
-You can get an air-conditioned room for around P1000 for 2-3 people.
+There are several mountain and beach resorts in Siquijor and it’s relatively cheap especially if you’re traveling with someone.

 Reminders and Tips